WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly_Meetings.md

 #### Who did you help this week?

-* Helped a friend of mine did a ppt about Neuromodulation
+* Helped a friend of mine(LD) do a PPT about Neuromodulation

 #### Who helped you this week?

-* Ang helped me to modified some detail about RR method
+* AL introduce some knowledge about imputation for me
+* a friend of mine(HYW) sent some Imagen information for me

 #### What did you achieve?